 But while off-the-shelf boards are excellent for prototyping, they are often not reliable enough to use in final products.
 This is because the final prototype may be a mashup of multiple boards with wires running all over the place.

-Design tools like Geppetto are the logical next step for designers looking to take off-the-shelf “maker” boards from prototype to production—even if those designers aren’t well-versed in board layout and manufacturing.
-Geppetto’s intuitive drag-and-drop GUI interface walks you through the process of designing a custom SBC or carrier board that integrates all of the features your application requires.
+Design tools like Upverter (previously known as Geppetto) are the logical next step for designers looking to take off-the-shelf “maker” boards from prototype to production—even if those designers aren’t well-versed in board layout and manufacturing.
+Upverter’s intuitive drag-and-drop GUI interface walks you through the process of designing a custom SBC or carrier board that integrates all of the features your application requires.

 As you can see from the screenshots below, in a matter of minutes I created a custom PCB based on a popular Arduino-compatible microcontroller for a connected weather station PoC.
 It includes: